williamcfrancis/Location-Based-Panoptic-Segmentation-with-SOLOv2/README.md

 ### Novelty of this approach

-We replace the Mask-RCNN architecture from the instance head with a SOLOv2 architecture in order to improve the instance segmentation of the EfficientPS model
+We replace the Mask-RCNN architecture from the instance head with a SOLOv2 architecture in order to improve the instance segmentation of the EfficientPS model.\
-The Mask-RCNN losses now will be replaced by SOLOv2’s Focal Loss for semantic category classification and DiceLoss for mask prediction
+The Mask-RCNN losses now will be replaced by SOLOv2’s Focal Loss for semantic category classification and DiceLoss for mask prediction.\
-This approach of using a location-based instance segmentation for panoptic segmentation will improve upon the performance metrics
+This approach of using a location-based instance segmentation for panoptic segmentation will improve upon the performance metrics.\

 ## Dataset